Antiz96/Linux-Server/Services/Podman.md

 **Important notes:**

 - Contrary to Docker, Podman does not automatically open ports exposed to containers on the firewall.
 You need to open exposed ports yourself.
 - Contrary to Docker, Podman (rootless) doesn't expose the host's DNS configuration to containers but instead applies internal and / or default resolvers (see `podman exec -it <container_name> cat /etc/resolv.conf`).
-You can apply your own DNS if needed via the `--dns` paramter in `podman run` (e.g. `podman run -d --dns 192.168.1.1 [...]`).
+You can apply your own DNS if needed via the `--dns` parameter in `podman run` (e.g. `podman run -d --dns 192.168.1.1 [...]`).

 Refer to the documentation.